- Revelation of God

 Sin and Its Consequences

-We believe that the first humans yielded to the tempter, Satan, and fell into sin.
+We believe that the first humans yielded to the tempter and fell into sin.
 Since then, all people disobey God and choose to sin, falling short of the glory of God.
-As a result, sin and evil have gained a hold in the world, disrupting God’s purposes for the created order and alienating humans from God and therefore from creation, each other and themselves.
+As a result, sin and evil have gained a hold in the world, disrupting God’s purposes for the created order and alienating humans from God and thus from creation, each other, and themselves.
 Human sinfulness results in physical and spiritual death.
 Because all have sinned, all face eternal separation from God.

 Principalities and Powers

-We believe that God is at work to accomplish deliverance, healing, redemption, and restoration in a world dominated by sin.
-From the beginning, God’s purpose has been to create for himself a people, to dwell among them and to bless them.
+We believe that God is at work to accomplish deliverance and healing, redemption and restoration in a world dominated by sin.
+From the beginning, God’s purpose has been to create for Himself a people, to dwell among them and to bless them.
 Creation and all of humanity are without hope of salvation except through God’s love and grace.
 God’s love is fully demonstrated in the life, death, and resurrection of Jesus Christ.

-Though Jesus entered a world ruled by sin, he chose not to submit to its allure and broke its domination.
-Through his obedient life, his death on the cross and his glorious resurrection, Christ triumphed over Satan and the powers of sin and death, opening the way for all people to follow.
+Though Jesus entered a world ruled by sin, He chose not to submit to its allure and broke its domination.
+Through His obedient life, His death on the cross, and His glorious resurrection, Christ triumphed over Satan and the powers of sin and death, opening the way for all people to follow.
 Convicted by the Holy Spirit, people turn from sin, entrust their lives to God, confess Jesus Christ as Lord, and join the family of God.
-All who receive Christ are born again, have peace with God, and are called to love one another and live at peace with their neighbour.
+All who receive Christ are born again, and have peace with God, and are called to love one another and live at peace with their neighbour.
 Those whom God is saving no longer live for themselves, for they have been set free from sin and called to newness of life.

 Nature of the Church